digitalcraftsman/hugo-freelancer-theme/README.md

 ]
 ```

 For each now line define a new array in `networks`.
 The first index represents the shown icon name of the social network (or the the CSS class of the link).
-Search [here](fortawesome.github.io/Font-Awesome/icons) if you need a certain icon.
+Search [here](fortawesome.github.io/Font-Awesome/icons) if you need a particular icon.
 The last index is the link to your account.

 ### Create your portfolio